Citalopram 10mg Tablets

 St. John's wort

 Undesirable effects may be more common during concomitant use of citalopram and herbal preparations containing St John's wort (Hypericum perforatum).
-Therefore citalopram and St John's wort preparations should not be taken concomitantly (see section 4.5).
+Therefore, citalopram and St John's wort preparations should not be taken concomitantly (see section 4.5).

 Withdrawal symptoms seen on discontinuation of SSRI treatment

 Withdrawal symptoms when treatment is discontinued are common, particularly if discontinuation is abrupt (see section 4.8 Undesirable effects).
-In a recurrence prevention clinical trials with citalopram, adverse events after discontinuation of active treatment were seen in 40% of patients versus 20% in patients continuing citalopram.
+In a recurrence prevention clinical trial with citalopram, adverse events after discontinuation of active treatment were seen in 40% of patients versus 20% in patients continuing citalopram.

 The risk of withdrawal symptoms may be dependent on several factors including the duration and dose of therapy and the rate of dose reduction.
 Dizziness, sensory disturbances (including paraesthesia), sleep disturbances (including insomnia and intense dreams), agitation or anxiety, nausea and/or vomiting, tremor, confusion, sweating, headache, diarrhoea, palpitations, emotional instability, irritability, and visual disturbances are the most commonly reported reactions.
-Generally these symptoms are mild to moderate, however, in some patients they may be severe in intensity.
+Generally, these symptoms are mild to moderate, however, in some patients they may be severe in intensity.

 They usually occur within the first few days of discontinuing treatment, but there have been very rare reports of such symptoms in patients who have inadvertently missed a dose.
-Generally these symptoms are self-limiting and usually resolve within 2 weeks, though in some individuals they may be prolonged (2-3 months or more).
+Generally, these symptoms are self-limiting and usually resolve within 2 weeks, though in some individuals they may be prolonged (2-3 months or more).
 It is therefore advised that citalopram should be gradually tapered when discontinuing treatment over a period of several weeks or months, according to the patient's needs (see “ Withdrawal symptoms seen on discontinuation of citalopram” , Section 4.2 Posology and Method of Administration).

 Sexual dysfunction